-Thanks to the massive beer craze that is sweeping the world, it would be a shame to miss out on visiting some of the world’s best beer cities and learning more about the history and culture of beer.
-Not only will traveling to these great beer cities make you a more well-rounded beer aficionado, it will give you serious street-cred with your friends when they hear you’ve tackled Oktoberfest and drank your weight in Guinness.
+Even if you’re not a big beer drinker, it would be a shame to miss out on some of the world’s best beer cities to visit to learn more about the history and culture of beer.
+Not only will traveling to these great beer cities make you a more well-rounded beer aficionado, it will give you serious street-cred with your friends when they hear you’ve tackled Oktoberfest and drank your weight in Guinness in Ireland.

-The Pacific Northwest has become well-known for their hops, particularly because more than 97% of all hop production in the world comes from the Pacific Northwest.
-So it’s no surprise that Portland, Oregon, is one of the world’s best beer cities to visit in 2017.
-Portland is home to some well-loved brands like Deschutes Brewery, Cascade Brewing, Widmer and Full Sail Brewing Co.
+Portland is home to some well-loved brands like Breakside Brewery, Deschutes Brewery, Culmination Brewing, and Full Sail Brewing Co.
 In fact, there are more microbreweries per capita in Portland than in any other city in the world, and most of them welcome visitors with open arms.

 Vienna is one of the most charming cities you’ll ever come across.
 It has culture and art, shopping and entertainment, and most importantly, it has beer.
 Lots and lots of beer!
-Whether you’re out to have a good time drinking it up with strangers or you’ve come to Vienna to learn a bit about the fantastic new craft breweries that are popping up across the city, you’re sure to find just what you’re looking for.
-You won’t have to look far to find a pub or brewery in Vienna.
-There are dozens, some showcasing only their beer and some bringing the world of beer to your thirsty fingertips.
-You’ll probably want to consider traveling there during the Craft Beer Fest, which takes place in November.
+Whether you’re out to have a good time drinking it up with strangers or you’ve come to Vienna to learn a bit about the fantastic new craft breweries that are popping up across the city, you won’t have to look far to find a pub or brewery in Vienna.

 Prague, Czech Republic